 Pan-cooked sole with German potato salad and cucumber salad

-Rich, tangy, comforting.
-What’s that delicious smell?
-Ah yes, German potato salad: a sublime mix of mustard, fresh scallions, briny capers, and the always-humble tuber.
+What’s that delicious aroma?
+Ah yes, German potato salad: a rich, tangy, and comforting mix of mustard, fresh scallions, briny capers, and tender boiled potatoes.

 In your bag